KAB At A Glance

 Keep Akron Beautiful conducted their 15th Community Improvement Index survey, a requirement of membership in the Keep America Beautiful, Inc. network for close to 564 state and local affiliates.
 On a scale of 0 - 4, a drive-by tour of all 10 wards rated Akron an overall litter index of 1.11, down slightly from the previous year (1.14).
 Ward 4 had the lowest amount of litter.
 Volunteers also rated the amount of graffiti 1.00, down slightly from the previous year (1.07).
 Temporary illegal signage also decreased slightly to 1.07 from the previous year (1.27).

-Keep Akron Beautiful was recognized for high performance within the Keep America Beautiful, Inc.network, receiving the 2015 President's Award for their efforts.
+Keep Akron Beautiful was recognized for high performance within the Keep America Beautiful, Inc. network in 2016.
+The agency received the President's Award for their efforts.
+The award was given out in January 2017 at the Keep America Beautiful National Conference.

 Keep Ohio Beautiful awarded the Dan Weisenbach Spirit Award to Captain Daniel Zampelli, Keep Akron Beautiful Board Member.
 (The Weisenbach Spirit Award recognizes an affiliate board member who embodies the drive and spirit of past Keep Ohio Beautiful President, the late Dan Weisenbach.)
 Zampelli was also recognized by the State of Ohio.